-So here are a few tips to help you in the snowy weather, so if you're off skiing or just to colder climes hopefully this will help you to get some great shots.
+Today's blog is aimed at those who may never have tried to photograph snow or ice before, or maybe just need some pointers, so here are a few tips to help you get better photographs in the snowy weather, whether you're off skiing or just to colder climes hopefully this will help you to get some great shots.

 1. Whilst sunny days make for great photos with the beautiful blue skies against the pure white snow, don't let a lack of sunshine stop you getting out there, just remember that if you have a grey or off white sky and then a snowy foreground, find something to have in the photo to break the image up - a row of trees, a house, mountain peak, whatever you have around you, just use something to stop the scene being one large grey rectangle with nothing of interest to really focus on.

 2. Never delete any images in your camera whilst you are out and about, wait until you can get back and look at all of them properly on your computer to see what works for you and what you don't like.
 Sometimes images that you think don't work, when converted to black and white can become the most dramatic.

 3. Other things to remember, carry plenty of spare batteries, cold weather can dramatically alter the operating time of the battery in your camera.
 Be patient as whilst you are out and about if it is a cloudy day, you may find that as the cloud moves and you get a small bit of sunshine breaking through in small rays, you get the best shots, so look to the sky and see what's happening before you move location.